Phase structure of (3+1)-dimensional dense two-color QCD at $T=0$ in the strong coupling limit with the tensor renormalization group: Introduction

 \section{Introduction}

-The complex action problem with finite chemical potential $\mu$ does not allow the standard Monte Carlo simulation to investigate the phase structure of QCD in the finite baryon density.
+The complex action problem with finite chemical potential $\mu$ does not allow the standard Monte Carlo simulation to investigate the phase structure of QCD in the finite baryon density at $T=0$.
 On the other hand, the simulation of two-color QCD (QC$_2$D) with $\mu \ne 0$ is free from the complex action problem, so that it provides us an opportunity to understand the physics of matter under the finite density condition.
-Furthermore, in the strong coupling limit, we can use analytical methods to investigate the phase structure.
-In the 1980s, there were several mean field (MF) studies on chiral and diquark condensates in the strong coupling limit of the finite density QC$_2$D with staggered quarks~\cite{Dagotto:1986gw,Dagotto:1986xt,Klatke:1989xy}.
+In the strong coupling limit, the analytical methods have been used to investigate the phase structure.
+In the 1980s, there were several mean field (MF) studies on chiral and diquark condensates in the strong coupling limit of the finite density QC$_2$D with the Kogut-Susskind quark~\cite{Dagotto:1986gw,Dagotto:1986xt,Klatke:1989xy}.
 The results were later refined by Nishida, including the QCD case~\cite{Nishida:2003uj,Nishida:2003fb}.
+On the other hand, at finite coupling the standard Monte Carlo approaches have been employed since the mid-1980s~\cite{Nakamura:1984uz}.
+Although large-scale simulations are attainable in recent years, systematic studies changing the lattice sizes reveal temperature dependence of the phase structure~\cite{Boz:2019enj,Begun:2022bxj,Iida:2024irv}.
+It is manifest that larger lattice sizes are required toward zero temperature limit.